 “Every man for himself.”

-p.s.
-My friend Rachel has a theory that Type A moms (yep, that’s me) should have lots of kids in order to maintain their own sanity.
-Right now, three kids feels like “a lot” but maybe four is the magic number?
+Side note: My friend Rachel has a theory that Type A moms (yep, that’s me) should have lots of kids in order to maintain their own sanity.
+Right now, three kids feels like “a lot” but maybe four will be the magic number?

 How to Find Happiness in the Chaos of Parenting